 The REIT enters interest rate swap agreements to effectively fix the interest rate on certain mortgages.
-These derivative instruments are measured at fair value on each reporting date and changes in the fair value are recognized as an unrealized gain or loss in the statements of income and comprehensive income.
+These derivative instruments are measured at fair value on each reporting date and changes in the fair value are recognized as an unrealized gain or loss in the statements of loss and comprehensive loss.

-The notional principal amount of the outstanding interest rate swap contracts at December 31, 2023 was \$72,145 (December 31, 2022 - \$74,383).
-As at December 31, 2023, interest rates were projected to slowly start to decline in 2024, resulting in an unrealized loss on the change in fair value of the derivative instruments totaling \$2,219 in Q4-2023 (unrealized gain of \$82 - Q4-2022) and \$1,158 YTD-2023 (unrealized gain of \$5,444 - YTD-2022).
+The notional principal amount of the outstanding interest rate swap contracts at December 31, 2024 was \$69,822 (December 31, 2023 - \$72,145).
+During Q4-2024 and YTD-2024, the REIT recognized an unrealized loss on the change in fair value of the derivative instruments totaling \$287 (Q4-2023 - \$2,219) and \$2,108 (YTD-2023 - \$1,158) primarily due to changes in future interest rate expectations during each applicable period.

-Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the unrealized gain (loss) represents the opportunity (cost) benefit of not maintaining floating rate debt that would be realized in the event the swap was to be terminated.
+Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the fair value represents the opportunity benefit (cost) of not maintaining floating rate debt that would be realized in the event the swap was to be terminated.